 - Which Mattresss Does NOT Have Fiberglass?

-Before we get into those questions, let me show you my pick of reasonably priced, fiberglass free mattresses you can find on Amazon:
+Before we get into those questions, let me show you the lowest price fiberglass free mattress I could find:

 Why Do They Put Fiberglass In Mattresses?